koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_41_img1.md

-Process Element: Schedule Product Deliveries
+# The image in slide 41 of lecture 3 has the title Process Element: Schedule Product Deliveries

 - **Header Details:**
   - Blue-text heading on white background: "Process Element: Schedule Product Deliveries"